How to Avoid Common New Founder Traps in Business?

 The day was hosted by Anna Perho, with the main keynote by Saku Tuominen, who shared powerful insights on change and leadership.

-Fireside Chat at Helsinki City Hall 5.9.2025 (Photo: Jakob Johannsen)
+New Founder Panel Discussion at Helsinki City Hall 5.9.2025 (Photo: Jakob Johannsen)

 The 3 Founder Traps